 Leaders should regularly practice scenarios and conduct crisis simulations to exercise the team in preparing to meet reputational challenges.
 Leaders need to accept that faculty are going to weigh in during a crisis.
 Simulations allow the leadership team to model what a situation will look like, predict what faculty and others may say, and then determine potential next moves and responses.
 If leaders have done the work to identify who matters most and are always communicating and engaging with these individuals, they shouldn’t face surprises.

-While it is a good strategy to have a policy of only one institutional spokesperson in a time of crisis, people’s definition of “crisis” will differ.
-Most people can embrace the policy when there are external events, such as an active shooter, weather event, natural disaster, etc. However, crises of our own making make, e.g., a vote of no confidence in the president / board, etc., this policy hard to enforce.
+While it is a good strategy to have a policy of only one institutional spokesperson in a time of crisis, people’s definitions of “crisis” will differ.
+Most people can embrace the policy when there are external events, such as an active shooter, weather event, natural disaster, etc. However, crises of our own making make, e.g., a vote of no confidence in the president/board, etc., this policy hard to enforce.
 Everyone will have an opinion and can’t wait to express it to the media.

 Who serves as the spokesperson should depend on the situation.
 At the end of the day, the president is responsible for the functioning of the institution and represents the institution as the CEO.
 While this person is the first line of defense, an institution can use others, such as a provost or dean, or the board chair.
 Using a lesser level in the chair of command rings fence the crisis but keep the president, who is the institution’s most important spokesperson, on the sideline.